 - Complete the application for admission into Goodwin College.
-Applicants to the Respiratory Care Program must first meet the requirements for admission and be accepted into Goodwin College. - Complete the Respiratory Care Program Application.
-This application must include an official high school transcript or General Equivalency Diploma and official college transcripts.
-A signed attestation that applicant possesses the ability to perform the tasks as stated in the Essential Functions of a Respiratory Therapist must be included. - 3.
+Applicants to the Respiratory Care Program must first meet the requirements for admission and be accepted into Goodwin College. - 2.
+Complete the Respiratory Care Program Application. - 3.
+A signed attestation that applicant possesses the ability to perform the tasks as stated in the Essential Functions of a Respiratory Therapist. - 4.
 Earn a minimum GPA of 2.7 in the most recent course work.
-College GPA is based on a minimum of 12 completed credits. - 4.
-Complete the required College placement evaluations.
+College GPA is based on a minimum of 12 completed credits. - Complete the required College placement evaluations.
 Applicants must test into ENG 101.
-All remedial courses must be completed before entering the program. - 5.
-Complete the following prerequisite courses with a "C+" or better: - a.
-Chemistry four-credit elective with lab
+All remedial courses must be completed before entering the program. - 6.
+Complete the following prerequisite courses with a grade of "C" or better: - a.
+Chemistry four-credit elective with lab - b.
+Math 1XX - 7.
+Complete the following prerequisite courses with a grade of "C+" or better: - a.
+Biology BIO 211, Anatomy & Physiology I, and BIO 212 Anatomy & Physiology II (Goodwin College) or